 How can the deposits be removed?

-- Water insoluble deposits are removed mechanically after dismantling
+- Water insoluble deposits are removed mechanically after dismantling the turbine.

 How can the detection of deposits in a turbine be made during operation?